brianrahadi/quartz/content/posts/silicon-valley-trip.md

 | Afternoon   | Free | NVIDIA | Computer History Museum | Google | Flight |
 | Evening   | Free | Free | Alumni Night | Free |  |

+If you don't care about the specifics of what happened on the trip and only wanted to know what I have generally learned.
+Feel free to skip over to [Takeaways](#takeaways)

 ### Day 1
 Our Day 1 starts at having to come to the airport at 5am.
 To save uber cost and make sure I woke up, I stayed a night at a friend's place before.
 We got to the airport pretty early and got to meet the peeps at airport!
 We had air canada